borgbackup/borg/docs/usage.rst

     # Extract the "src" directory but exclude object files
     $ borg extract /mnt/backup::my-files home/USERNAME/src --exclude '*.o'

-    # Restore LV snapshots (the target LVs /dev/vg0/* of correct size have
-    # to be already available and will be overwritten by this command!)
-    $ borg extract --stdout /mnt/backup::repo dev/vg0/root-snapshot > /dev/vg0/root
-    $ borg extract --stdout /mnt/backup::repo dev/vg0/home-snapshot > /dev/vg0/home

 Note: currently, extract always writes into the current working directory ("."),
       so make sure you ``cd`` to the right place before calling ``borg extract``.